 Everyone who serves in the United States Armed Forces is a hero.
 These Hollywood stars whose faces we recognize instantly and whose names have become legendary remind us that there were many in the country willing to put their life on the line for their nation.

 Whether they were drafted or recruited, or whether they achieved stardom before or after their service, they are icons as both celebrities and veterans.
-In this blog, Hollywood Branded takes a moment to recognize Hollywood stars who served in the United States Armed Forces.
+In this blog, Hollywood Branded takes a moment to recognize 20 Hollywood mega stars and celebrities who served in the United States Armed Forces.

 1. Chuck Norris – Air Policeman, United States Air Force

 Some people like to say that Chuck Norris didn’t join the Air Force, the Air Force joined him.
 Either way our nation’s token bada** served in the US military in South Korea.
 This is in fact where his interest in martial arts began.
 After leaving the military and going on to stardom, Chuck returned with the USO to entertain the troops and was made an honorary Marine because of it, an honor bestowed upon less than 100 people.